Complete Shun Knives Review Guide: A New Perspective On Proven Success

 Classic vs Premier Differences

 While there are many similarities between these collections, there are also features that makes each stand out from the crowd.
-One of the first thing you’d notice if you picked them both up would be the finish on the blade.
+One of the first things you’d notice if you picked them both up would be the finish on the blade.
 While they both use VG-MAX steel for the cutting core and are both wrapped in Damascus folded steel, they look very different.
 The Premier Series knives are highly polished and have a tsuchime hammered finish.
 Of course it looks nice, but it also serves a functional purpose.
 Much like grantons or hollow ground dimples on the side of some blades, the hammered finish reduces drag.
 So you get the same benefit as the grantons and less food sticks to the blade when you’re cutting with it.

 Classic vs Premier Conclusion

 So, which is the best Shun Knife?
-Clearly both are great options. in our opinion, there are two deciding factors when comparing and contrasting Shuns’ Classic knives with their Premier knives.
+Clearly both are great options.
+In our opinion, there are two deciding factors when comparing and contrasting Shuns’ Classic knives with their Premier knives.
 The first and easiest thing to consider is if you’re right-handed or left-handed.
 If you’re a lefty, the Premier Series is probably the better choice without giving it much thought.
 If you’re right-handed like most of the world’s population, the decision should just come down to aesthetics.
 Which one do you like the looks of more?
 Performance-wise, both are pretty much the same with a slight nod to the Premier for having the hammered finish that reduces sticking food.
 For this reason, we’ll give the nod on this one to Shun’s Premier Series!

 Shun Hiro vs Premier

 In the debate between the Shun Hiro vs Premier series options, we again have two fantastic knives.
-In this case, they even look very similar as one another.
+In this case, they even look very similar to one another.
 Of course both would be the envy of most home chefs anywhere.

 Hiro vs Premier Similarities

 Both the Hiro and Premier Series have many different knives to offer.
 Where some kitchen knife brands only offer a few different types of knives, Shun, and more specifically, the Hiro and Premier families offer several types of knives.
-These include chef, santoku, bread, slicing, utility, and Honesuki knives and more!
+These include chef, santoku, bread, slicing, utility, Honesuki knives and more!

 Hiro vs Premier Differences